dazhengzhu-gd/dazhengzhu-gd/README.md

 - 👋 Hi, I’m @dazhengzhu-gd
 - 🌊 Android developer
-- 💧 Currently learning the React Native
+- 💧 Currently learning the Jetpack Compose
-- 🎄 Hope tmr will be better
+- 🎄 Have a good day

 <!---
 dazhengzhu-gd/dazhengzhu-gd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.